ELIZABETH ALARCÓN - FEATURED IMAGE - 7 Ways You're Wasting Money in Your Small Business

 This is a pretty simple one: if you don't have what you need to do your job, then you're going to waste time and money trying to get it done yourself because there's always an associated cost – whether it's travel expenses, product costs, operational costs, etc.

-Depending on what you do for a living, it may be tempting to cut corners by using cheap inferior equipment or services that don’t last long or work well.
+Depending on what you do for a living, it may be tempting to cut corners by using cheap, inferior equipment or services that don’t last long or work well.
 Unfortunately, upgrading your gear too often is expensive and can cause problems within your business if you're not careful.
-When choosing new tools, equipment, or service, your best bet is to make a smart investment that will last for years.
+When choosing new tools, equipment, or services, your best bet is to make a smart investment that will last years.
 You're wasting money if you constantly have to replace your tools and equipment!

 I get it – we operate on a limited budget, and sales aren't always consistent.
 But unless your business makes up for these initial costs with increased sales down the line, this isn't a good decision from either a financial or operational perspective.